Who Should Be Trustee of Your Revocable TrustJacksonville Estate Planning Attorneys Provide Answers

 They may be too busy with their own affairs, may reside in a distant area, may not get along with other family members, or may not be responsible or experienced enough to manage the trust assets.
 An innocent error by a well-meaning but inexperienced relative or friend could negate your careful planning and cost your beneficiaries thousands of dollars.

 One option is having a relative (perhaps one or more of your adult children) and a corporate trustee work together as co-trustees.
 This would give you the professional experience and objectivity of a corporate trustee and the personal involvement of someone who knows you.
+You should carefully consider all of the options available for you in determining who should be trustee of your revocable trust.

 9. Do I lose control if I use a corporate trustee?